Electric eel: Electrophysiology

 Electric eels can locate their prey using electroreceptors derived from the lateral line organ in the head.
 The lateral line itself is mechanosensory, enabling them to sense water movements created by animals nearby.
 The lateral line canals are beneath the skin, but their position is visible as lines of pits on the head.
 Electric eels use their high frequency-sensitive tuberous receptors, distributed in patches over the body, for hunting other knifefish.

 Electric eels have three pairs of electric organs, arranged longitudinally: the main organ, Hunter's organ, and Sachs' organ.
-These organs give electric eels the ability to generate two types of electric organ discharges: low voltage and high voltage.
+These organs enable electric eels to generate two types of electric organ discharge: low- and high-voltage.
 The organs are made of electrocytes, modified from muscle cells.
 Like muscle cells, the electric eel's electrocytes contain the proteins actin and desmin, but where muscle cell proteins form a dense structure of parallel fibrils, in electrocytes they form a loose network.
 Five different forms of desmin occur in electrocytes, compared to two or three in muscle, but its function in electrocytes remained unknown as of 2017.

 Potassium channel proteins involved in electric organ discharge, including KCNA1, KCNH6, and KCNJ12, are distributed differently among the three electric organs: most such proteins are most abundant in the main organ and least abundant in Sachs's organ, but KCNH6 is most abundant in Sachs's organ.
 The main organ and Hunter's organ are rich in the protein calmodulin, involved in controlling calcium ion levels.
 Calmodulin and calcium help to regulate the voltage-gated sodium channels that create the electrical discharge.
 These organs are also rich in sodium potassium ATPase, an ion pump used to create a potential difference across cell membranes.

 The maximum discharge from the main organ is at least 600 volts, making electric eels the most powerful of all electric fishes.
 Freshwater fishes like the electric eel require a high voltage to give a strong shock because freshwater has high resistance; powerful marine electric fishes like the torpedo ray give a shock at much lower voltage but a far higher current.
 The electric eel produces its strong discharge extremely rapidly, at a rate of as much as 500 Hertz, meaning that each shock lasts only about two milliseconds.
 To generate a high voltage, an electric eel stacks some 6,000 electrocytes in series (longitudinally) in its main organ; the organ contains some 35 such stacks in parallel, on each side of the body.
-The ability to produce high-voltage, high-frequency pulses in addition enables the electric eel to electrolocate rapidly-moving prey.
-The total electrical current delivered during each pulse can reach about 1 ampere.
+The ability to produce high-voltage, high-frequency pulses in addition enables the electric eel to electrolocate rapidly moving prey.
+The total electric current delivered during each pulse can reach about 1 ampere.